Skip to content

 output_image = DataArray(output_image, dims=("c", "y", "x"))

-output_image = Image2DModel.parse(
+output_image = Image2DModel.parse(output_image, transformations=infer.get_patches_transformations(patch_overlap))

-sopa.patches.cluster.cluster_embeddings(sdata, element, method='leiden', key_added='cluster', **method_kwargs)
+sopa.patches.cluster_embeddings(sdata, element, method='leiden', key_added='cluster', **method_kwargs)

 Parameters: